WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-02-16-Thinking-like-a-tester-by-keeping-the-user-story-going.markdown

 to the specific problem than what the test was targeting.
 I experienced the same thing here:

-- usability issues, such as not being able to choose where recorded test cases are stored, not being able to save captured elements, not being able to edit some properties of recorded elements
+- __usability issues__, such as not being able to choose where recorded test cases are stored, not being able to save captured elements, not being able to edit some properties of recorded elements
-- screen and display issues, text layout problems with large objects, resizable UI components where contents don't follow with the resize, occlusion of objects sitting on top of other objects, layout issues
+- __layout and display issues__, text layout problems with large objects, resizable UI components where contents don't follow with the resize, occlusion of objects sitting on top of other objects, layout issues
-- data loss, edits in actions which are lost without prompt when clicking around any control that invokes some kind of explicit or implicit navigation in the UI
+- __data loss__, edits in actions which are lost without prompt when clicking around any control that invokes some kind of explicit or implicit navigation in the UI

 What about the target problem?
 That the website it was recording is a bad target for automation, and how modifying that website